Featured Arts and Humanities Divisions Events

 - Provide translation services for churches and businesses in Japanese or Spanish

-You will work closely with practicing artists and writers, and strengthen your work through additional activities, such as the Hope Summer Repertory Theatre, Visiting Writers Series, Musical Showcase, several dance companies and the senior art show.
+You will work closely with practicing artists and writers, and strengthen your work through additional activities, such as the Hope Repertory Theatre, Visiting Writers Series, Musical Showcase, several dance companies and the senior art show.

 Art and Art History